osmanatam/100-days-of-code/post-log.md

 Not sure.
 But I can't spend all my time trying to figure out the *accepted* way of making an app.

 I'm just going to make an app- scrappily.
 For now, 'scrappy' suffices. **Scrappy > right.**

+Also, I'm not entirely alone.
+My spouse is helping out with the idea where he can:
+  - setting up social media accounts
+  - researching logistics and payment processing
+  - discussing ideas on long walks
+  - kisses. sometimes you just need them to get through the day.

 *My notes/resources to save:*